scurvy-dog/sonic-dcloud/1-Intro_to_SONiC_Lab/lab_exercise_2.md

 #### Edit Configuration Through CLI

-Configuration management is also possible through the CLI.
+Configuration management is also possible through the SONiC CLI.
 From the SONiC command prompt enter *config* and the command syntax needed.
 ```
 cisco@leaf01:~$ config -?
 Usage: config [OPTIONS] COMMAND [ARGS]...